General Information About Childhood Extracranial Germ Cell Tumors

 - Certain factors affect prognosis (chance of recovery) and treatment options.

 Malignant germ cell tumors are cancer.
-There are three types of malignant germ cell tumors:
+There are two main types of malignant germ cell tumors:

-- Choriocarcinomas: Tumors that make a hormone called beta-human chorionic gonadotropin (β-hCG).
+- Choriocarcinomas make a hormone called beta-human chorionic gonadotropin (β-hCG).
+They can form in the ovary, testicle, or other areas of the body.

-Gonadal germ cell tumors form in the testicles or ovaries.
+Gonadal germ cell tumors form in the testicles in boys or ovaries in girls.

 Testicular Germ Cell Tumors

-- Seminoma: These tumors make a hormone called beta-human chorionic gonadotropin (β-hCG).
+- Seminomas make a hormone called beta-human chorionic gonadotropin (β-hCG).

-- Nonseminoma: These tumors are usually large and cause symptoms.
+- Nonseminomas are usually large and cause signs or symptoms.
 They tend to grow and spread more quickly than seminomas.

-Boys older than 14 years with testicular germ cell tumors are treated in pediatric cancer centers, but the treatment is similar to that used in adults.
+Boys older than 14 years with testicular germ cell tumors are treated in pediatric cancer centers, but the treatment is much like the treatment used in adults.
 (See the PDQ summary on Testicular Cancer Treatment for more information.)

 Ovarian Germ Cell Tumors

-Ovarian germ cell tumors form in egg-making cells in an ovary.
-These tumors are more common in teenage girls and young women.
+Ovarian germ cell tumors are more common in teenage girls and young women.
 Most ovarian germ cell tumors are benign teratomas.
+Sometimes immature teratomas, dysgerminomas, yolk sac tumors, and mixed germ cell tumors (cancer) occur.
 (See the PDQ summary on Ovarian Germ Cell Tumors Treatment for more information.)

-Extragonadal germ cell tumors form in areas other than the testicles or ovaries.
+Extragonadal extracranial germ cell tumors form in areas other than the brain, testicles, or ovaries.

-Most germ cell tumors that are not in the testicles, ovaries, or brain, form along the midline of the body.
+Most extragonadal extracranial germ cell tumors form along the midline of the body.
 This includes the following:

 - Sacrum (the large, triangle-shaped bone in the lower spine that forms part of the pelvis).